GoogleCloudPlatform/dataproc-templates/python/dataproc_templates/kafka/README.md

-# Kafka To GCS
+# Kafka To Cloud Storage

-Template for reading files from Kafka topic and writing them to a GCS bucket.
+Template for reading files from Kafka topic and writing them to a Cloud Storage bucket.
 It supports reading JSON, CSV, Parquet and Avro formats.

-It uses the Spark-Sql Kafka jars to write streaming data from Kafka topic to GCS .
+It uses the Spark-Sql Kafka jars to write streaming data from Kafka topic to Cloud Storage .

 ## Required JAR files